 Federal Property Management

 The Federal Property Management Procedure Guide provides basic procedures for the management of federal property under North Dakota State University’s control.
 The manual describes the system used for the acquisition, records, maintenance, physical inventory, control and disposition of facilities and property of North Dakota State University (NDSU), the United States Government and various other grantee agencies.
-The manual complies with Federal Acquisition Regulation (FAR), OMB Circular A-110, OMB Circular A-21, DoD Property Administration Guidelines, State of North Dakota Century Code, North Dakota University System State Board of Higher Education (SBHE) policies and NDSU Policy 819.
+The manual complies with Federal Acquisition Regulation (FAR), OMB Circular A-110, OMB Circular A-21, DoD Property Administration Guidelines, State of North Dakota Century Code, and North Dakota University System State Board of Higher Education (SBHE) policies.

 Fly America Act